Calling and call-forwarding in Teams

 Calling policy settings

-Here's the settings that you can configure for calling policies.
+Here are the settings that you can configure for calling policies.

 Make private calls